SQL Server Data Masking with DbDefence

 Our next steps are to install and launch DbDefence then connect to your SQL Server instance.
 Check out these resources for a step by step explanation of the installation and configuration.
 Once installed, launch DbDefence and navigate to the Encryption tab.
 Select the “Only Encryption, Maximum Transparency” radio button to enable DbDefence’s Transparent Database Encryption.

 The next screen is where all of the Data Masking magic happens.
 In the DbDefence interface, Navigate to the Data Masking Tab.
-With 3 lines of code, you are able to begin masking data in sensitive columns:
+With 3 lines of code, you are able to begin masking data in sensitive columns.
+Here are some example masking rules:

 - Table Name